andreeaszabo10/E-book-Reader/README.md

 - IO21 – SDA: I2C Data line used for communication with the RTC, BME688, and other I2C devices.
 - IO22 – SCL: I2C Clock line used for synchronization of data transfer between the ESP32 and I2C devices.
 - IO23 – EPD_RST: E-Ink Display Reset pin used to initialize the display before any updates or during power-up.

-## Power consumption:
-The system is designed to operate efficiently, with attention to low power consumption.
-The E-Ink Display is a key contributor to low energy use, as it only requires power during updates.
-The ESP32-C6 is capable of entering deep sleep modes, significantly reducing power consumption when the system is idle.
-Additionally, the MAX17048 battery level monitor and the MCP73831 charging controller help in managing the battery's state of charge and ensuring efficient power use throughout the device's operation.

-By using SPI for fast data communication with peripherals and I²C for sensors, the system ensures high-performance data transfer while minimizing the number of active pins, which helps in keeping the overall power usage low.